iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Analysis/Frechet, Gateaux Differentiability Euclidean Space.md

 \end{aligned}
 $$

-The absolute value gives upper bound to zero and nullifing the sign introduced from $\tau$.
+The absolute value gives upper bound to zero and nullifying the sign introduced from $\tau$.
+We had demonstrated the conditions where Gateaux derivatives is equivalent to Frechet Derivative.

 #### **Example | A continuous function that is G-Differentiable but not F-Differentiable**
 > The function